SylviaOne/Repo-hub/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## My boss told me to have a good day... so I went home.